Ford Durashift

-Durashift is the brand name of a range of Ford automatic and recently manual transmissions.
+Durashift is the brand name of a range of Ford automatic and manual transmissions.

 Durashift EST

 Durashift EST (Electronic Shift Transmission) features electronic control with manual selection of gears.
 It is an automated manual transmission with a shift and clutches electric actuator.

-The 2000-2006 Ford Transit featured a 5-speed Durashift-EST automatic transmission.
+The 2000-2006 Ford Transit featured a 5-speed Durashift EST automatic transmission.
 It had different modes, such as Economy, Winter, and Tow-Haul mode.
 This is known as the ASM (auto-shifting manual) system in the Australian market.

-Both Fusion and Ford Fiesta MK6 models feature a 5-speed Durashift-EST in a 1.4L Otto (petrol fuel engine) and 1.4 TDCi (diesel fuel engine), automatic powertrain.
+Both Fusion and Ford Fiesta MK6 models feature a 5-speed Durashift EST in a 1.4L Otto (petrol fuel engine) and 1.4 TDCi (diesel fuel engine), automatic powertrain.

 Durashift CVT

 There was a CVT version for smaller cars like some rare versions of Ford Focus.

 Durashift Manual

 The Durashift name has been applied to the current Ford Transit manual only lineup, suggesting that the brand name has a broader meaning.